We are out of network providers.

 Did you know that you may be able to increase your positivity just by memorizing lists of positive words?
 It's because when you force your brain to use positive words frequently, you make these words (and their basic meaning) more accessible, more connected, and more easily activated in your brain.
 So when you go to retrieve a word or idea from your memory, positive ones can come to the top more easily.

 Not sure which words are positive?
-Psychologists have painstakingly measured thousands of words to determine how positive and negative they are.
-If you're struggling to think positive, try this strategy first.
+Psychologists have painstakingly measured thousands of words to determine their positivity and negativity.
+If you're struggling to think positively, try this strategy first.
 It can help develop your brain in ways that may make the other positive thinking strategies easier to implement.

 3. Strengthen your brain's ability to work with positive information.

 Once your brain has built strong neural networks for positive words, try to extend these networks by asking your brain to use positive information in new ways.
-You could print out positive words on cards, cut them into two pieces, shuffle them all together and then find each card's match.
+You could print out positive words on cards, cut them into two pieces, shuffle them all together, and then find each card's match.
 For example, the word "laughter" would be cut into "laug" and "hter."
-To match the word pieces, your brain has to search through lots of positive information to find what it's looking for.
-This positive memory recall task may make it easier when you try to think positive.
+To match the word pieces, your brain has to sift through a lot of positive information to find what it's looking for.
+This positive memory recall task may make it easier when you try to think positively.

 4. Strengthen your brain's ability to pay attention to the positive.

-Are you one of those people who notices the bad stuff—like when someone cuts you off in traffic or your food doesn't taste quite as good as you wanted it to?
-Then you likely have trained your brain to focus on the negative, and your brain has gotten really good at it.
+Are you one of those people who notice the bad stuff—like when someone cuts you off in traffic, or your food doesn't taste quite as good as you wanted it to?
+Then you've likely trained your brain to focus on the negative, and it's gotten really good at it.
 It can be really challenging to undo this training.
-So instead, train your brain to be even better at focusing on the positive.
+So instead, train your brain to focus even more on the positive.

 Just routinely focus on positive information and direct your attention away from the negative.
 Need help paying attention to the positive?
 Check out these positivity games.